boschglobal/doxysphinx/docs/api/apidoc.rst

 commands similar to e.g. ``git``.

 The main command is :func:`doxysphinx.cli.cli()`.
-The "build" and "clean" commands are defined in :mod:`doxysphinx.commands`.
+The "build" and "clean" commands are defined in :mod:`doxysphinx.cli`.
-The commands itself will do some input validation and then call into the :class:`doxysphinx.builders.doxygen_rst_builder` which is considered the entry point of the main doxysphinx functionality.
+The commands itself will do some input validation and then call into the :class:`doxysphinx.process.Builder` which is considered the entry point of the main doxysphinx functionality.

 .. autosummary::